harvesthill/reddit-wiki-archive/steroids/thecycle/injecting.md

 ### Delts (Deltoid)

-When injecting into the delts, all 3 heads are suitable, although the side &amp; rear heads are a bit more comfortable, on average.
+When injecting into the delts, all 3 heads are suitable, although the side & rear heads are a bit more comfortable, on average.

 [Diagram For Injection Area](https://imgur.com/a/FST0z)
 [Delts Injection Photos](https://imgur.com/a/0sTGo) (*Thanks to [Spot Injections](http://www.spotinjections.com/index3.htm)*)